What is the role of a Patient Advocate and Health Navigator? How can you help me?

 Health insurance does not reimburse for my services.
 I work directly for you, the client, with the benefit of being independent from both insurance companies and healthcare providers.
 If you participate in an HSA account, funds may be applied toward reimbursement for personal health navigation services.
 Contact your plan administrator to inquire.
 Some Employee Assistance Programs (EAP) pay for independent health navigation services.
 Check with your benefits administrator to learn more.

 Can I retain you as an advocate for another family member?

 Yes.
 Health navigation and patient advocacy services can be requested directly by a client, or by a surrogate decision-maker or other family member concerned about the client’s care and well-being.
 In such cases, my allegiance is still to the client, even if services are paid for by another family member.
 I can also conduct fact-finding and research for family members of a prospective client seeking to better understand their loved one’s health challenges.

 Health navigation services are available to me as an employee benefit.

 How are your services different?

-Health navigation services through employer-sponsored benefit plans help with general health inquiries such as finding physicians, accessing patient resources and answering insurance-related questions.
-These services tend to be limited in scope.
-As an independent health navigator, I draw upon a large network of medical specialists and industry colleagues, peer advocates and experts in every healthcare-related field.
-This yields a breadth of knowledge and solutions for your specific needs.
+Healthcare navigation services through employer-sponsored benefit plans assist with general inquiries such as finding in-network physicians, accessing patient resources and answering insurance-related questions.
+As an independent healthcare navigator, I consult with a national network of colleagues and experts in every healthcare-related field to help you access the best possible care.
 My personalized support can complement your employee benefits and any digital health services you may be using.